Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 #### Secret Door

 A secret door behind one bookshelf can be unlocked and swung open by pulling on a switch disguised to look like a red-covered book with a blank spine.
-A character inspecting the bookshelf spots the fake book with a successful DC 13 Wisdom (Perception) check.
+A character inspecting the bookshelf spots the fake book with a successful DC 13 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 Unless the secret door is propped open, springs in the hinges cause it to close on its own.
 Beyond the secret door lies area 9.

 ### 9. Secret Room

 This secret room contains bookshelves packed with tomes describing fiend-summoning rituals and the necromantic rituals of a cult called the Priests of Osybus.
-The rituals are bogus, which any character can ascertain after studying the books for 1 hour and succeeding on a DC 12 Intelligence (Arcana) check.
+The rituals are bogus, which any character can ascertain after studying the books for 1 hour and succeeding on a DC 12 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Arcana\|Arcana]]) check.

 A heavy wooden chest with clawed iron feet stands against the south wall, its lid half-closed.
 Sticking out of the chest is a skeleton in leather armor.
 Close inspection reveals that the skeleton belongs to a human who triggered a poisoned dart trap.
 Three darts are stuck in the dead adventurer's armor and ribcage.
 The dart-firing mechanism inside the chest no longer functions.